RohitBandaru/rohitbandaru.github.io/_posts/2024-08-01-SSL-with-Vision-Transformers.md

 This paper uses a simple autoencoder architecture to learn image representations.
 Parts of the images are masked, and the model is tasked to predict what is in the masked regions.
 This model can be trained through this [notebook](https://github.com/ariG23498/mae-scalable-vision-learners/blob/master/mae-pretraining.ipynb).

-{% include figure.liquid loading="eager" path="assets/img/blog/ssl-vit/mae.png" alt="Masked Autoencoder" class="mx-auto d-block" source="https://arxiv.org/abs/2111.06377"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/ssl-vit/mae.png" alt="Masked Autoencoder" class="mx-auto d-block" source="https://arxiv.org/abs/2111.06377"%}

 1. The image is split into patches, as done in Vision Transformers.
 2. Using a mask ratio (75%–95%), patches are selected randomly without replacement.